Skip to content

 • openai - GPT models and OpenAI-compatible endpoints

-• codex or openai_codex - OpenAI models available through a local Codex CLI ChatGPT subscription login
+• codex or openai_codex - OpenAI models available through a local Codex CLI ChatGPT login

 • google or gemini - Google Gemini models